 What is a Book of Shadows?

-A book of shadows is a collection of instructions and texts for magical spells and other practices within Witchcraft traditions such as Wicca.
-A book of shadows is not necessarily a personal journal but a compilation of magical resources for a practitioner or a coven (group of seekers).
+A book of shadows is a collection of instructions and texts for magikcal spells and other practices within Witchcraft traditions such as Wicca.
+A book of shadows is not necessarily a personal journal but a compilation of magickal resources for a practitioner or a coven (group of seekers).

 The contents of a book of shadows certainly depend on each individual as they can vary slightly or significantly based on the spiritual path and personal interests.
 Keep reading to take a deep dive into having a complete book of shadows!